5seaton4/Comp4050_Team2_PizzaCrew/README.md

 # Initial TODO (WIP)

-# Repository and Project Setup
+#Team Defined Repository and Software Coding Standards

-- Jira, confluence documentation, README
-- Team peer reviews:
-   - Pull requests - approved by all members before code being merged to master on approval and Github Actions test pass.
+- All code committed to the repository should be approved by all members of the team before being merged to master.
+This will be done via pull requests created when the work has been completed.
-- Repo rules defined in Github:
+- When a basic CI/CD implementation has been created, branches should not merge when tests fail.
+- Code should be written in a way which allows for Unit testing (if applicable) and Unit tests should be written for new features.
+These tests will then be executed via Github Actions.
-  - no committing to master directly, need to branch and have a ticket reference in commit message.
+- When committing to the repository a JIRA ticket reference should be included in the commit message.

-- Github actions:
-  - basic tests - JUNIT?
-- Linting rules:
-  - software coding standard defined and enforced via linting software.
-  - Static analysis
-- Git hooks:
-  - pre commit hooks
-  - pre push commits
-- Licencing:
+#Repository Licencing

 - Apache
-- Dependency management:
-  - Not needed at this stage?

-# Chosen language:
- - Java

-# Tests for repo:
- - Unit tests written by Devs and executed via Github Actions and locally.
- - End to end tests - Executed via Github Actions on commit.
+#Documentation

+- Documentation should be recorded within Confluence: "https://comp4050-team2.atlassian.net/wiki/spaces/PIZZACREW/overview"

 # MVP - CLI Application
 # Alpha / Beta: Application / Website?